 Purchasing of antimicrobial products by farmers in study group 2 was also found to be associated with differences in MICs of Enterococcus spp.
 Here, purchase from an online supplier (in addition to their veterinarian) was associated with higher MICs than those who purchased medicines from their veterinarian only.
 In the UK, antimicrobial medicines require a veterinary prescription, and best practice concerning this has been widely promoted.
 Despite this, it has been claimed that farmers will frequently diagnose sick animals themselves and administer antimicrobials in the absence of a veterinarian (Jones et al., 2015).
 Recent work has investigated the behaviours of veterinarians and farmers with regards to antimicrobial stewardship in the UK.
 It was found that both had a good understanding of the importance of responsible AMU, but there was a conflict between restricting use and maintaining health and welfare through antimicrobial administration.
-Additionally, it was found that veterinarians sometimes felt an obligation to prescribe antimicrobials due to an uncertainty around diagnosis and to meet the demands of the farmer for treatment for a sick individual (Golding et al., 2019).
+Additionally, it was found that veterinarians sometimes felt an obligation to prescribe antimicrobials due to an uncertainty around diagnosis and to meet the demands of the farmer for treatment of a sick individual (Golding et al., 2019).
 In study group 2, purchase of antimicrobials from an online supplier required a veterinary prescription.
 Information surrounding the prescription process was not captured so it is hard to ascertain the level of veterinary involvement in online purchase.
 However, reduced input in the diagnosis and administration of antimicrobials on the part of the veterinarian may have resulted in a level of antimicrobial overuse, thus contributing to increased MICs in Enterococcus spp. in study group 2 farms.
 Given this, in future AMU and AMR research in the context of dairy, it may be important to consider the role of the veterinarian in the prescribing and administration of antimicrobials on farm.

-Commented [DM8]: Some discussion around results regarding antimicrobial purchase farms with higher levels of use of antibiotics belonging to β -lactam and fluoroquinolone classes of antimicrobials had higher MICs in Enterococcus spp. than those with lower levels of use.
+The collection and collation of AMU data for farms in study group 2 helped to further highlight the importance this has for AMR at the dairy farm level.
+It was shown that farms with higher levels of use of antibiotics belonging to β -lactam and fluoroquinolone classes of antimicrobials had higher MICs in Enterococcus spp. than those with lower levels of use.
 Decreased MICs in herds which practiced some degree of 'natural' drying off (no use of antibiotic dry cow therapy) is also noteworthy.
 Many studies and reviews have reported that higher levels of use of antimicrobials in food producing animals does increase the selection pressure for resistance to emerge amongst bacterial populations (Oliver et al., 2011).
 Across all farms making up study group 2, historic AMU data showed β -lactam and fluoroquinolone class antimicrobials to be the first and fifth most used respectfully in terms of mass (grams).
 Aminoglycosides, trimethoprim/sulfamethoxazole and cephalosporin antimicrobials made up the majority of other AMU across farms.
 However, MIC data for antimicrobials in these classes were less variable than those belonging to β -lactam and fluoroquinolone classes, which may be a reason why these antimicrobial classes were not found to be associated with higher MICs in the sentinel bacteria.